eloqdata/eloq-website/website/blog/2024-09-01-benchmark-transaction/index.md

 `Y-axis`: Throughput in Thousand OPS (Operations Per Second) for the batches.
 This number should be multiplied by 6 (batch size) to obtain the total KV operations.

-On a single node, **EloqKV** significantly outperforms Redis in both pipeline and `MultiExec` modes.
-With a fixed batch size of 6 keys, **EloqKV** achieves a throughput exceeding 200 million KV operations per second (KPS) in both modes on a single server. `MultiExec` is slower than `Pipeline` due to additional book-keeping needed for atomic operations.
+On a single node, **EloqKV** significantly outperforms Redis in both pipeline and `Multi Exec` modes.
+With a fixed batch size of 6 keys, **EloqKV** achieves a throughput exceeding 200 million KV operations per second (KPS) in both modes on a single server. `Multi Exec` is slower than `Pipeline` due to additional book-keeping needed for atomic operations.

 The throughput of a three-node **EloqKV** cluster is lower than that of a single-node **EloqKV**.
 In Pipeline mode, this is because of the additional network round trips.
-For `MultiExec`, additional operations are needed for lock acquisition and releasing.
+For `Multi Exec`, additional operations are needed for lock acquisition and releasing.
 Even so, the performance is quite respectable.

 ### Evaluate the Impact of Batch Size